Click here if you need Man and Van services.

 So you have finally decided to move out of your current place.
 What next?
-How do you know where to transfer?
-Well, this all depends on why you want to move out.
-For example, if you have determined that what you want is a different pace of life, one that does not stress you out too much, then Leicester is probably the way to go.
+What is your next destination?
+Well, this all depends on what you want.
+For example, if you have determined that what you want is a different pace of life, one that does not stress you out too much, then moving to Leicester is probably the way to go.

 To give you a bit of an insight on whether or not you should move to Leicester, here’s a brief history of Leicester, followed by a short moving guide.

-A quiet, landlocked county in the English Midlands, Leicester is surrounded by Nottinghamshire to the north, Lincolnshire to the north-east, Rutland to the east, Northamptonshire to the south-east, Warwickshire to the south-west, Staffordshire to the west, and Derbyshire to the north-west.
+Leicester City is a landlocked area in the English Midlands.
+You can find Nottinghamshire to the north, Lincolnshire to the north-east, Rutland to the east, Northamptonshire to the south-east, Warwickshire to the south-west, Staffordshire to the west, and Derbyshire to the north-west.

 Leicester is not only one of the largest cities in England but also one of the oldest.
-Dating back to the 1st century BC, Leicester started as a Celtic settlement as the capital of the local Celtic tribe, the Corieltauvi.
+Dating back to the 1st century BC, Leicester started as a Celtic settlement of a local tribe, the Corieltauvi.
 When the Romans invaded Leicester in 47 AD, they also built a fort.
-The nearest Celtic settlement near the Roman fort prospered.
-This became the roots for what will soon be called Leicester.
+It is this long history that built the foundation for Leicester.

+For the most part, Leicester flew under the radar.
+It was only recently when Leicester became one of the must-see places in the UK.
 Leicester has a lot of attractions for you to enjoy in your free time.
 There is a wide range of tourist destinations in Leicester — from family favourites to historic gems to cultural attractions.
-When you move to Leicester, you will find many things to do that will definitely fill your life with contentment and wonder.
+When you move to Leicester, you will find many wonderful things to see and experience.

 King Richard III was the King of England and Lord of Ireland from 1483 until his death in 1485.
 He was the last king of the House of York and the last of the Plantagenet dynasty.
 His defeat and death at the Battle of Bosworth Field known as the final decisive battle of the Wars of the Roses marked the end of the Middle Ages in England.